Croup in Children

 What is croup in children?

-Croup is a disease that causes swelling in the upper portion of the airway in the
+Croup is a common infection in children.
+It causes swelling in the upper part of the

 allergies, or reflux from the stomach.
 Viruses that are known to cause croup are: